Dean's Advisory Council

 - Dayna DiRienzo, BSJ '82, MS '83

-Dayna Liberati DiRienzo is a freelance writer and project manager and the owner of inTandem Communications LLC, based in Pittsburgh, Penn.
+Dayna Liberati DiRienzo is a freelance writer and project manager and the owner of inTandem Communications LLC, based in Pittsburgh, Pa.
 She has 30 years of experience in marketing communications, mainly in the health care, higher education and financial services sectors.
 She specializes in writing and supervising design for annual reports, marketing publications, websites and digital content and producing videos for websites.

-Dayna and her husband, Guy, are the parents of three college grads (one Buckeye and two Bobcats) and one high school sophomore.
+Dayna and her husband, Guy, are the parents of three college grads (one Buckeye and two Bobcats) and one high school junior.
 She received both her Bachelor and Master of Science in Journalism degrees in from Ohio University.

 - Bruce Dunn, BSC ’82